Malkogiannidou/MazeGame_MazeSolver_MazeGenerator/README.md

 but works also in OSX or linux, if you manually type your local screen resolution in the module konstanten.py at line 7:
 SCREENSIZE = (1920,1080) #
-and put a comment [#] at very start of line 3 and 5
+and put a comment [#] at the start of line 3 and 5

 Dependency:
-Install the pygame-Modul 2.0.1 or newer
+Install python 3.8 or highter and the pygame-Modul 2.0.1 or newer

-The Game can be started by navigating to the games directory and by typing following commands:
+The Game can be started by navigating to the games directory and by typing following commands in the pycharm terminal:

 1) python mazespiel.py
 2) python mazespiel.py 10 20